0101011/awesome-olympiads/README.md

 # Awesome Olympiads

 A curated list of notable academic olympiads across various subjects.
 Dive in to find competitions that challenge and inspire students worldwide.

+## Contribute
+Feel free to contribute more links to this list!
+Submit a pull request or open an issue with your suggestions.

 ## Olympiad Table